tailscale/caddy-tailscale/README.md

 New in Caddy 2.6, modules are able to provide custom network listeners.
-This allows your Caddy server to directly join your Tailscale network without needing a separate Tailcale client running on the machine exposing a network device.
+This allows your Caddy server to directly join your Tailscale network without needing a separate Tailscale client running on the machine exposing a network device.
 Each site can be configured in Caddy to join your network as a separate node, or you can have multiple sites listening on different ports of a single node.